telecomsxchange/smpp-proxy/README.md

 # ROUTING

-The routing capabilities planned are:
+The routing capabilities are:

-- PREFIX LENGTH (MCC+MNC) - Done
+- [x] PREFIX LENGTH (MCC+MNC) - Done
-- Least Cost Routing. // routes according to least cost route price for the longest prefix length. - Roadmap 2020
+- [x] Least Cost Routing. // routes according to least cost route price for the longest prefix length. - Roadmap 2020
 - Buyer Tech Prefix // The ability to change routes from carrier to carrier by simply pointing to a different tech prefix -- Done
-- ORDER. // The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect. - Roadmap 2020
+- [x]ORDER. // The ability to set order value for vendors 1,2,3 where 1 is first in route, 2 is second priority, 3 if 1&2 failed to connect.
-- Load Balancing / Weight - Roadmap 2020
+- [x] Load Balancing / Weight

 # Billing